On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Remarks and Conclusion

-We have generalized the formalism of Semkow et. al. to include selective coincidence events and extended it into a multiplicity expansion, the terms of which contribute increasingly towards the likelihood of a summed event.
-Using this SGF, we have calculated the probabilities for 180 degree coincidence events as a method to sufficiently measure the coincidence summing.
-This method was shown to not be completely sufficient such that there is a nonzero separability between the summed events and the 180 degree coincidence events that results in a deviation from a complete correction.
+The formalism of Semkow \textit{et al.} is generalized to include selective coincidence events and extended into a multiplicity expansion, the terms of which contribute increasingly towards the likelihood of a summed event.
+Using the SMF, the probabilities for 180-degree coincidence events as a method to sufficiently measure the coincidence summing is provided.
+This method is shown to not be completely sufficient such that there is a nonzero separability between the summed events and the 180-degree coincidence events that results in a deviation from a complete correction.
 This deviation increases with ontic multiplicity of the event.
-We state that when using this method to correct for coincidence summing, the resultant deviation needs to be calculated and compared to the statistical precision of the experiment.
-We have also calculated the probabilities for gated gammas that include coincidence summing effects in what we called the partitioned gamma formalism which further extends the SGF and calculated the 180 degree coincidence corrections for these probabilities.
-The extension to gated probabilities is complicated by the order of summing present, such that with two gammas involved, different degrees of summing can occur.
-We have provided the 180 degree summing correction probabilities for zeroth, first, and second degree summing. the deviation between these values and those of the original gated probabilities too leaves a deviation that shows the deviation from completeness.
-Future work is required here to check these deviation with the decay of different nuclei and compare them to the statistical limits of experimental data.
+When using this method to correct for coincidence summing, the resultant deviation needs to be calculated and compared to the statistical precision of the experiment.
+A toy model analysis of this deviation is given and shows where in a general decay scheme summing-in and summing-out effects still dominate after correction.
+Using simulated peak efficiencies of the GRIFFIN spectrometer, these deviations are shown to be on the order of $10^{-5}$ at most--far below the limit for most decay spectroscopy experiments, though might accumulate for high-precision measurements of superallowed beta decays.